fabric/fabric/sites/docs/tutorial.rst

     pool.put('myfiles.tgz', '/opt/mydata')
     pool.run('tar -C /opt/mydata -xzvf /opt/mydata/myfiles.tgz')

-This falls down once logic enters the picture, such as if the copy-and-untar action above only needs to happen if ``/opt/mydata`` is presently empty.
+That approach falls short as soon as logic becomes necessary - for example, if you only wanted to perform the copy-and-untar above when ``/opt/mydata`` is empty.
 Performing that sort of check requires execution on a per-server basis.

 You could fill that need by using iterables of `.Connection` objects (though this foregoes some benefits of using `Groups <.Group>`)::